wb-droid/DeepLearningStepByStep/README.md

     A Huggingface app is also built to showcase the diffusion process.
 Try it [here](https://huggingface.co/spaces/wb-droid/UNet_DPPM).
     <img src="./UNet_DPPM/UNet_DPPM_app.jpg" height="240">

+12. <b>`CLIP model`</b>

+    CLIP (Constrasitive Language-Image Pretraining) is the 3rd of the 3 component models of stable diffusion.
+CLIP is used to align text embedding and image embedding at latent space.
+CLIP can perform zero shot image classification/image captioning.
+It's also used to generate text/image embedding that can be used to guide image generation in diffusion.

+    I implemented a simple CLIP model.
+The image encoder reuses the VAE encoder implemented earlier.
+The text encoder is a label class embedding.
+Trained it with FashionMNIST dataset.
+The zero-shot image classification achived >90% accuracy.

+    The model, training and inference code can be found [here](./MyCLIP/MyCLIP.ipynb).

+    [To Do]
+    To build an app to showcase the CLIP model.

 ## Pretrained Models Evaluation/Fine-tuning